stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 The 'gen-report' script finds directories having names starting with 'log-*' and generates a csv report file with the same name.
-E.g., for the 'log-benchmarks-paper' directory the script generates 'log-benchmarks-paper.csv' file in the same directory.
+E.g., for the 'log-benchmarks-paper' directory the script generates 'log-benchmarks-paper-report.csv' file in the same directory.

 The csv file contains the following columns for each case of the experiment